sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 Note:

 - Lots of redundancies across teams, branches and departments
-- Because it's discoverable, you may find an existing solution
+- Because a workspace is discoverable, you may reuse existing content
 - Adapt instead of building from scratch (or buying something)

 --